Pushkar2730/FunWithTriangles/README.md

 # FunWithTriangles
-This app provides you the Basic info of Triangles. the app covers the concept of Navigation bar along with CSS
+This app provides you the Basic info of Triangles.
+The app covers the concept of Navigation bar along with CSS